 1. Heritage Cheese Spread – Schuler’s Restaurant – Marshall

-Schuler’s is a destination restaurant close to I-94 which crisscrosses Michigan.
+Win Schuler’s Restaurant is a foodie destination close to I-94 which crisscrosses Michigan.
 It’s worth the stop in Historic Marshall for a Sunday dinner of prime rib or a quick lunch in their pub.
-A traditional Michigan food favorite is their classic “Bar Scheeze”.
+A traditional and iconic Michigan food favorite is their classic “Bar Scheeze”.
 It’s a tangy cheddar and horseradish spread with a hint of heat.
 The Win Schuler Bar Scheeze was sold to Vlasic Foods in 1984 but knock off recipes abound.

 Win Schuler’s Bar Cheese